 Reimbursement rates for certified peer specialists are increased to \$12.00 per 15-minute unit to support growth in this provider base in substance abuse networks.
-The updated reimbursement rates more adequately reflect the actual costs for vendors to employ Peer Specialists, recognizing the value that they bring to our network.
+The updated reimbursement rates more adequately reflect the actual costs

 This budget sustain a room & board rate enhancement first provided to SUD residential providers in mid-2022.